nus-cs2103-AY2021S1/ip/docs/README.md

 `1.
 [E][x] meeting for CS2103 (at: 14 Sep 2020 10.00pm)`
 `2.
 [T][x] Group Project Task (at: 14 Sep 2020 7.00am) #urgent`

-### Find Tag Feature
-Display a list of tasks with the specified tag.

 ## Usage

 ### `findtag <tag>` -